 “I sold a workout program and matched my yearly salary of in-person training within two weeks of selling to my community!” – Paul Fabritz, BS Exercise & Wellness, CSCS, CPT, ACE, FMS

 Add in the power of recurring revenue and that’s when the magic begins.
-Now remember, not all success happens overnight.
+Now, remember, not all success happens overnight.
 Paul Fabritz spent years and years perfecting his craft, building his audience, and then when the time was right to monetize that audience, they were eager to buy his workout programming in masses.
 It won’t happen overnight, but it can START overnight.
-It can start right away.
+In fact, you can start right away.

 Ask yourself some of the following questions:

-– Could I create one workout plan revolving around a particular benefit that I know people in my circle of influence want? (i.e. Fat Loss Workout Plan, Off Season Football Workout Plan, etc)
+– Could I create one workout plan revolving around a particular benefit that I know people will want? (i.e. Fat Loss Workout Plan, Off-Season Football Workout Plan, etc.)

 – Now, can I find 5 more people?

-– How can I find people that are similar to my plan purchasers that want the same things?
+– How can I find people that are similar to my plan buyers that will have similar goals?

 You DO NOT have to be a social media influencer or an Instagram fitness model to see success this way.
 We have many trainers who build successful online training businesses by signing up one monthly client at a time.
 If you can sign up three new clients a month to join your online workout group for $199/month, then by the end of the year you’ll have a recurring revenue of over $7,000 each month!